ChimeHQ/OAuthenticator/README.md

 Bluesky has a [complex](https://docs.bsky.app/docs/advanced-guides/oauth-client) OAuth implementation.

 > [!WARNING]
-> bsky.social's DPoP nonce changes frequently (maybe ever 10-30 seconds?).
-I have observed that if the nonce changes between a user requested a 2FA code and the code being entered, the server will reject the login attempt.
+> bsky.social's DPoP nonce changes frequently (maybe every 10-30 seconds?).
+I have observed that if the nonce changes between when a user requested a 2FA code and the code being entered, the server will reject the login attempt.
 Trying again will involve user interaction.

 Resovling PDS servers for a user is involved, but you can start with `plc.directory`, which can sometimes work.
 The actual resolution, however, is beyond the scope of this library.